 It is almost universally agreed that the best way for services to best support service users is to have their input.
 Often in the past service user input has been superficial

 and patchy.
 Many agencies are reluctant to directly engage with service users in a meaning way as feedback may contradict their current service delivery.
 As the response to the changes in a way we approach homelessness, the relationship between service users and organisations becomes more inclusive and less transient.

 The current pandemic has been excellent in promoting innovation, in the ways we all work, and this has made the prospect of organisations embracing change easier.
-Whilst services may promote change, individuals may find this more difficult and this needs to be considered and monitor throughout the test of change process.Proposal
+Whilst services may promote change, individuals may find this more difficult and this needs to be considered and monitor throughout the test of change process.

 Proposal